aws-solutions/media-services-application-mapper/INSTALL.md

 ### Individual Templates

 You still have the option to install CloudFormation templates separately.
-This may be an option for you if you are performing a customized installation that requires special handling between stacks.
+This may be an option for you if you are performing a customized installation that requires special handling between stacks, or if you have distributed responsibilities within your organization for managing your AWS accounts.

 The order in which to create the stacks are as follows: